ultralytics/ultralytics/docs/en/modes/train.md

 | `val`             | `True`   | Enables validation during training, allowing for periodic evaluation of model performance on a separate dataset.                                                                                                     |
 | `plots`           | `False`  | Generates and saves plots of training and validation metrics, as well as prediction examples, providing visual insights into model performance and learning progression.                                             |

-!!! info "Note on Batch Settings"
+!!! info "Note on Batch-size Settings"

     The `batch` argument can be configured in three ways: